nkondapa/nkondapa.github.io/_pages/home.md

   - /home.html
 ---

-I'm a PhD student in the [Computation and Neural Systems](https://www.bbe.caltech.edu/academics/cns) program at Caltech.
-I am advised by Professor [Pietro Perona](https://scholar.google.com/citations?user=j29kMCwAAAAJ&hl=en).
+I received my PhD from the [Computation and Neural Systems](https://www.bbe.caltech.edu/academics/cns) program at Caltech.
+I was advised by Professor [Pietro Perona](https://scholar.google.com/citations?user=j29kMCwAAAAJ&hl=en).
+I am currently on the job market, please reach out if you are looking for a researcher/engineer interested in interpretability and/or computer vision.

 Research Interests
 ----
-I’m broadly interested in how different model representations give rise to different model behaviors.
+I’m broadly interested in how changes in model representations affect model behaviors.
 My work focuses on **representational alignment** and **interpretability**.
 How are these representations similar or different?
 How do these differences influence a model’s outputs? <br/><br/>
 To address these questions, I’ve been developing interpretability methods to analyze these similarities and differences across representations.
 Comparison is a powerful lens for understanding how changes in training, architecture, or data shape the representations models learn.
 Looking ahead, I plan to extend this work to compare human and model representations, uncovering concepts unique to each.
 This knowledge will help improve the alignment between how machines and humans represent the world, enabling the development of safer and more interpretable models.

 Background